 A second way to think about registration at your agency is to plan special registration activities or campaigns.
 Many organizations have had success holding social or other events at which residents are encouraged to register to vote.
-Consider hosting an event for National Voter Registration Day on September 27, 2016.
+Consider hosting an event for National Voter Registration Day on September 24, 2019.

-Organize a Door®To®Door Campaign
+Organize a Door-To-Door Campaign

-The third, and most effective, way for larger organizations to systematically register clients is through a door-to-door campaign.
-If yours is a residential agency, such a campaign can be especially effective.
+The third and most effective way for larger organizations to systematically register clients is through a door-to-door campaign.
+If your agency is a housing provider or a resident council, such a campaign can be especially effective.
 In particular, resident leaders can volunteer to receive training and serve as 'building captains' or 'floor captains.'
 Captains can take on responsibility for registering, keeping registration records, and then turning out, all of the people in their building or on their floor, etc. Such a system can be a great way to get residents or clients involved while ensuring that staff does not become overwhelmed with additional responsibilities.
 The key is to have personal and organized contact with potential voters by people they know or trust.
 Especially in this type of campaign, you will want to use the voter list from your county to see who in your buildings is already registered or whose registration needs updating.
 Voter lists may cost a small fee, but they are essential for tracking who is already registered.

-Go Into the Community
+Go into the Community

-Finally, especially if you have a smaller client base, you may also want to think about having your volunteers reach out into the community to register other low income, homeless or underrepresented people.
+Finally, especially if you have a smaller membership or client base, you may also want to think about having your volunteers reach out into the community to register other low-income, homeless or underrepresented people.
 Consider staffing voter registration and information tables at community events.
 Also, make sure to promote your voter registration efforts through your website and other social media platforms.
-And do not forget to make sure everyone on the staff and board is registered!
+Do not forget to make sure that everyone on the staff and board is also registered!